ammio/server/README.md

 ![](./assets/cover.svg)

+Its time to start respecting visitor privacy.
 Built with a focus on privacy and simplicity from the ground up, `ammio` is a self hosted open source alternative to Google Analytics.

 #### Why ammio ?
 - **Moden Design**: ammio is built with a clean modern user interface that you will love to use